offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 To add an element, the following functions are available:

- * `insert()` either copies or moves a value into the container (depending on if the reference passed in is a rvalue reference).
+ * `insert()` either copies or moves a value into the container (depending on if the reference passed in is an rvalue reference).
  * `emplace()` adds an element _by creating it directly_ (no copying / moving).
  * `emplace_hint()` like the above but also takes in an iterator primed to some position as a hint.